-See more: allocation, costs, demand, excess quantity, prices, quantity demanded, surplus, transaction costs, wasted resources
+See more: allocation, costs, demand, excess quantity, matching, prices, quantity demanded, surplus, transaction costs, wasted resources

 It is Phil’s birthday and also the day the iPad is being released.
-Phil is willing to spend his birthday waiting in line to be sure he gets the new iPad, but Claire offers to do it for his birthday but instead of getting there early she falls asleep on the couch.
+Phil is willing to spend his birthday waiting in line to be sure he gets the new iPad, but Claire offers to do it for him.
+Instead of getting there early, she ends up falling asleep on the couch.
 When she finally gets to the store, they are all out, and Phil ends up wishing he had handled it himself.

 See more: costs, demand, early adopters, gift giving, innovation, nonpecuniary benefits, preferences, tastes and preferences, technological change, technology